pouriyajamshidi/tcping/README.md

 1. Fork the repository.
 1. Create a branch.
 1. Commit your work.
-1. Add tests if possible.
+1. Add tests.
 1. Run the tests `go test` or `make test` and ensure they are successful.
 1. Create a pull request

 Current number of open issues: ![GitHub issues](https://img.shields.io/github/issues/pouriyajamshidi/tcping.svg).

-Please make sure that your pull request **only covers one specific issue/feature** and doesn't handle two or more tickets.
-This makes it simpler for us to examine your pull request and helps keeping a clean git history.
+Please make sure that your pull request **only covers one specific issue/feature** and doesn't handle two or more issues.
+This makes it simpler for us to review your pull request and helps keeping a clean git history.

 ## Feature Requests and Issues

+Do you wish that tcping could do more?
+Or maybe you have faced a bug?

-Should you need a new feature or find a bug, please feel free to [open a pull request](#contributing) or submit an issue.
+Please feel free to open an issue and if you can, you are welcome to [open a pull request](#contributing) to contribute.

-For larger features/contributions, please make sure to first communicate it on a **discussion** before starting your work.
+Although, keep in mind that unless you are fixing a really tiny issue, please ensure to first communicate your intention on an **issue** before starting your work.

 ## Help The Project

-If tcping proves to be useful for you, consider sharing it with your network to extend its reach and help other people to also benefit from it.
+If tcping is useful for you, consider sharing it with your network to extend its reach and help other people to also benefit from it.

 Furthermore, you can support the project using the links below:

-- Buy me a coffee: ["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)
+- Buy me a coffee: ["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/docs/custom_images/orange_img.png)

 - GitHub Sponsors: [sponsor](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)